Is there anything I am absolutely sure about?

 But I don’t have these insidious doubts about whose thoughts are bouncing around in my head.

 The thoughts in my head are my thoughts.
 What happens in my mind is mine! mine! mine!

 There is nothing else on the planet that is so taken for granted as belonging to ‘Me’ as ‘My Thoughts’.
 That’s why it is so real.
 As long as I have my thoughts, I have me.

 I can wear your cuff-links and you can borrow my cologne but my thought is my thought and your thought is your thought.

 I might own a Bentley and only leg into silk underwear.
 But my thoughts are closer to me than both.

-So it was that René Descartes, founder of Cartesian method and Father of Western Academic Philosophy wrote:
+So it was that Rene Descartes, founder of Cartesian method and Father of Western Academic Philosophy exclaimed:

 ‘Thinking.
 At last I have discovered it- Thought.
 This alone is inseparable from me.’

 ‘I am Thinking.
 Therefore I am’: Cogito ergo sum.

 Are you sure it is your thought you are thinking right now?